Alexander Hamilton U.S. Custom House: Reception

 Acclaim for the building continued in the decades after its completion.
 Architectural writer Henry Hope Reed Jr. regarded the Custom House in 1964 as "the finest public building in New York".
 When the U.S. Customs Service relocated in 1973, Ada Louise Huxtable wrote that 6 World Trade Center's "functional, featureless grid" contrasted with the "splendor" of the Alexander Hamilton Custom House.
-Architectural writer Robert A. M. Stern stated in his 1983 book New York 1900 that the Custom House and the Ellis Island immigration station were the two structures that reinforced New York City's role as "the leading American metropolis, representative of America's role in the world".
+Architectural writer Robert A. M. Stern and his co-authors, in the 1983 book New York 1900, said that the Custom House and the Ellis Island immigration station were the two structures that reinforced New York City's role as "the leading American metropolis, representative of America's role in the world".

+After the lower floors were converted into the Heye Center, Benjamin Forgey of The Washington Post wrote that the galleries were "conceived as neutral containers, a sequence of vaulted rooms ingeniously constructed within the old building frame in order not to damage (or indeed even to touch) the original walls".
+A writer for USA Today called the building "itself a sight to see".
+Stern and his co-authors wrote in the 2006 book New York 2000 that the building, which had been one of the Financial District's "most distinguished white elephants", became a "destination spot" once the Heye Center moved in.
+Several critics wrote about the juxtaposition of the Custom House's classical architecture and the Heye Center's focus on Native American culture, which, according to Stern and his co-authors, was largely characterized as "a culturally and stylistically inconsistent mix".
+A writer for The Wall Street Journal believed that the museum clashed with "the Custom House itself, which with its newly cleaned ceiling murals depicting ferries and ships seems a bizarre venue for looking at Indian art".

+Landmark designations

-The Custom House was one of the earliest designations of the New York City Landmarks Preservation Commission, becoming an official exterior landmark in October 1965, six months after the commission's founding.
+The Custom House was one of the earliest designations of the New York City Landmarks Preservation Commission, becoming an official exterior landmark in October 1965, six months after the city's landmarks law was signed.
 At the time of the exterior designation, the commission said that "At some time in the future this building may be in jeopardy", since the federal government had doubted whether the Custom House should be made a city landmark.
-The Custom House's interior was also designated an official city landmark in January 1979.
-The building was listed on the National Register of Historic Places in 1972, the designation covering both its exterior and public interior spaces.
-The site was also declared a National Historic Landmark in 1976.
+The Custom House's interior was also designated as a city landmark in January 1979.
+The building's exterior and public interior spaces were listed on the National Register of Historic Places in 1972.
+The structure also received a National Historic Landmark designation in 1976, marking it as a site that adds "exceptional value to the nation".
+In addition, the Custom House was added to the New York State Register of Historic Places in 1980.
 In 2007, it was designated as a contributing property to the Wall Street Historic District, an NRHP district.